vrodriguezf/papersweep/README.md

 Running the following commandin a terminal:

-`papersweep --input_nb ./_example_tsai.ipynb --sweep_config ./examples/sweep_config.yaml ---entity vrodriguezf --project papersweep`
+`papersweep ./_example_tsai.ipynb ./examples/sweep_config.yaml vrodriguezf papersweep`

 will run the notebook `./example_tsai.ipynb` once for every iteration of the sweep, and log the results [in a dashboard](https://wandb.ai/vrodriguezf/papersweep/sweeps/qh09r37b?workspace=user-vrodriguezf) that you can interact and play with.